ValeriaLeonH/odin-recipes_valerialeon/README.md

 Give a ⭐️  if you like this project

 # Acknowledgments
--mi mom
+- mi mom
--Teacher Aristides
+- Teacher Aristides
--Google
+- Google
--Freepik
+- Freepik

 ## License

-This project is CC0-1.0 licensed.
+This project is [CC0-1.0](/LICENSE) licensed.